 The Anne & Bob De Stefano Undergraduate Research Program makes monetary awards to support undergraduate students doing departmental honors projects.
 The awards may be used for a variety of purposes, as outlined in the Information Sheet.
 An Application Form is also provided.

-Completing the Departmental Honors Project
+Guidelines to Completing the Departmental Honors Project

-- Departmental Honors Projects Poster Session - To complete the departmental honors process, we ask that students display their work to the college community as part of the year-end Convocation of Scholars festivities.
+To complete the departmental honors process, we ask that students display their work to the college community as part of the year-end Convocation of Scholars festivities.
 This display takes the form of a poster session meant to recognize those students who have successfully completed honors projects in their respective majors and to share their accomplishments with the college community.
 You are welcome, indeed encouraged, to invite friends and family, as well as your project advisors, to the poster session.
 We also hope that many faculty members from your respective departments will attend.

 Departmental Honors Projects in Adams Library

-- Copies should be turned in to the Technical Services Department, room 201 of Adams Library.
-Call Chhann Ya (401) 456-1903 or Linda McEnery (401) 456-1902 for an appointment.
+Printed copies and the Deposit and Access Agreement Form should be turned in to the Technical Services Department, room 201, Adams Library.
+Students should call Chhann Ya (401) 456-1903 or Linda McEnery (401) 456-1902 for an appointment.